caoren/react-mobile-lazyload/README.md

 # react-mobile-lazyload

-> A React components named Lazyload, used in the mobile page.
+> A React components named Lazyload, used in the mobile webpage.

 ## Usage
 ```js